 Keeping Your Will Up-To-Date

+If you don't have a will, your state of residence has one for you.
+It probably does not distribute your assets the way you would prefer.
 Preparing a will is the best way to be certain your property is distributed according to your wishes.
 What many people don’t realize is that keeping your will up to date is as important as having a will.
-That’s why you should review your will periodically.
+That’s why you should review your will with your attorney regularly.

 Marriage, divorce, and remarriage